Make Sourdough Bread (Without Yeast) Using a Bread Machine

 To strengthen the dough, execute the coil maneuver 2-4 times, with 30 minutes between each time.
 (See the video.)

-5-8 hours later (depending on the temperature of the dough): When your dough is ready, it will be light and airy.
+Allow the dough to rise until light and airy.
+This can take 5-8 hours depending on temperature.
 You’ll see big bubbles on top and small ones on the bottom and the sides.
 When you shake the pan, it will wiggle like jello.
 The jiggling is my favorite sign.

 releasing dough from the bowlPin